Capacity Builders Inc. Announces Alarming Youth Suicide Rates in San Juan County and the Navajo Nation

 - Information about local resources and where to turn for help

-Check out our training schedule and register below to attend one of our upcoming trainings to become certified as a Youth Mental Health First Aider.
+Check out our Training Dates and register below to attend one of our upcoming trainings to become certified as a Youth Mental Health First Aider.

 Now Is The Time!